Marc-Hanson/portfolio-two/README.md

 ### Site Purpose

-To provide a fun learning tool about the strengths and weaknesses of pokémon elements.
+To provide a fun learning tool about the strengths and weaknesses of Pokémon elements.

 ### Site Goal

 To provide a fun game for the user to enjoy.
-It teaches the pokémon elements strengths and weaknesses which a user can use etween any game in the series.
+It teaches the Pokémon elements strengths and weaknesses, which a user can use between any game in the series.

 ### Audience